-Isaac previously served as Executive Director of the Alaska Small Business Development Center (AKSBDC), where he pushed the organization to support businesses responding to Alaska’s energy challenges.
-Before joining AKSBDC Isaac was part of the founding team of Chispa Group (now Afina Holdings) an import-export firm in Philadelphia that specializes in trade between the Delaware Valley and Chile.
+Isaac leads Launch Alaska and is the fund manager for Launch Alaska Fund II - a $3m fund that invests directly in the accelerators' cohort companies.
+Isaac previously served as Executive Director of the Alaska Small Business Development Center (SBDC), where he worked with hundreds of early stage companies, and pushed the organization to support entrepreneurs responding to Alaska’s energy challenges.
+Before joining the SBDC Isaac was part of the founding team of Chispa Group (now Afina Holdings) an import-export firm in Philadelphia that specializes in trade between the Delaware Valley and Chile.
 He completed the Energy Executive Leadership Program at the National Renewable Energy Lab (NREL) in Golden, CO in 2016, as well the Energy Innovation and Emerging Technologies program at Stanford.
+Vanderburg played four years of NCAA Division I soccer and served as a Peace Corps Volunteer in El Salvador ('02).

 Alyse recently graduated with a MBA in Global, Social, and Sustainable Enterprise from Colorado State University.
 For the last 5 years she has been focused on distribution and research of clean energy solutions in emerging markets.
 Alyse has co-founded a start-up distributing energy products in Uganda, worked with Factor(e) Ventures on a research project to identify energy solutions for micro-entrepreneurs in East Africa, and helped run CSU’s student accelerator program.